Osaka Station

 At JR Kyobashi Station transfer to the JR Tozai Line, and the Katamachi Line which connects with Kizu Station in Kyoto Prefecture.

 At Keihan Kyobashi Station transfer to the Keihan Main Line which runs between Osaka and Kyoto.
-Osaka bound trains diverge here for final destinations Yodoyabashi Station or Nakanoshima Station.
+Osaka-bound trains diverge here for final destinations Yodoyabashi Station or Nakanoshima Station.

 Osakajokoen Station

 This station is convenient for Osaka Castle.
 Though this castle was originally built in 1583, the main castle tower was destroyed by fire and the modern building is a 1931 reconstruction.
 Inside the castle a museum guides you through Osaka’s medieval past and there are superb views from the top of the castle.
 The park surrounding the castle is a popular recreation spot and especially so in the cherry blossom season.
-You can download a free map of the Osaka Castle area at the Osaka Info site.

 Morinomiya Station